 Use of an original tale from Polynesian mythology

 The opening, which I found fascinating

 A very specific bit of girl power/rebellion that I rather enjoyed

 Some funny coconut villains, although they reminded me of certain little characters in a Star Wars movie

-A couple good songs, including one by a villain called Shiny – I LOVE the Disney villain songs – and You’re Welcome sung by
+A couple of good songs, including one by a villain, called Shiny – I LOVE the Disney villain songs – and You’re Welcome sung by

 The Rock Dwayne Johnson as the demigod Maui, who is not bad in the role

 Maui’s tattoos, which may be my favorite character

 Why do the two main characters, both have names that start with M, Moana, and Maui?
 Maybe it’s authentic, but it was confusing to some

 Someone has studied just how alike almost all of the Disney princesses are, the girl in Brave excepted, with the same large eyes